 Accordingly, it all feels joyless and eager to speed through to a perfectly satisfactory conclusion (and check that final box).
-You feel more unburdened than joyful to see it end.
-The one joy it does relish is providing fan service, which it takes to sycophantic levels.
+You feel more relieved than joyful to see it end.
+The one joy it does seem to relish is in serving up ample amounts of fan service, which it takes to almost sycophantic heights.
 If the Force Awakens was aimed at pleasing fans and the Last Jedi aimed at dunking their heads into a toilet, the Rise of Skywalker is prostrate at their feet asking for forgiveness.
 It’s so compulsive in that pursuit that it not only trips over itself, but even other films in the series, to deliver it.

 Missed the Knights of Ren in the last film?
 Well, you’re getting a lot of them in this one.
 Disappointed that Rey’s parents were just “nobodies”?
 Well, we’ve changing that to “somebodies” again.
 Disappointed that Chewie never got recognition in A New Hope?
 Jesus, why are you still thinking about that 42 years later?
 Well, we’ll toss a medal his way in this one (if not a ceremony).
 Disappointed that Rose existed in the previous film?
 Well, we’ll shun her in this one.
 For all the shit that Kelly Marie Tran got over the last film, having this film turn its back on her character is colder than, well, Walt Disney’s cryogenically frozen corpse.
 You still like lightsabers, right?
 Well, we’ll give Rey two of them (in two different ways!)
 Disappointed by Snoke?
 Well, we’ll just make him a stand-in for the real bad guy.